-6. Connect the shift linkage; then install the air filter housing and air filter.
+8. Connect the shift linkage; then install the air filter housing and air filter.
 Tighten all hardware securely.

-7. Connect the starter harness connector (A), stator coil connector (B), and electric choke connector (C); then install the spark plug cap.
+9. Connect the starter harness connector (A), stator coil connector (B), and electric choke connector (C); then install the spark plug cap.

-8. Connect the gasline hose (A) to the carburetor; then connect the crankcase breather hose (B) to the air filter housing.
+10. Connect the fuel hose (A) to the carburetor; then connect the valve cover breather hose (B) to the air filter housing.

-9. Connect the gear shift position switch connectors to the main harness and secure to the frame with a nylon tie.

-10. Install the left-side footwell mounting plate to the frame; then install the left and right footwells and secure to the mountings and fenders.
+11. Connect the gear shift position switch connectors to the main harness.
+12. Install the left-side footwell mounting plate to the frame; then install the left and right footwells and secure to the mountings and fenders.
 Tighten all hardware securely.

-11. Pour the recommended quantity of engine oil into the crankcase; then install the level stick and fill the transmission with the recommended amount of gear lubricant.
+13. Pour the recommended quantity of engine oil into the crankcase; then install the level stick and fill the transmission with the recommended amount of gear lubricant.
 Install the level plug and fill plug.